Best Minecraft server hosting in 2026

 Money-back guarantee only lasts 72 hours

-Shockbyte specializes in many games with its best focus being on Minecraft.
+Shockbyte specializes in many games with its core focus being on Minecraft.
 It's very simple to figure out with a wide range of plans for every budget and requirement.
 Filters help you narrow things down with suggestions for novices.
 The most basic plan starts at just 3 players and 1GB RAM with the most advanced plans providing over 60 player slots and 16GB RAM.

 Every plan comes with DDoS protection, unlimited bandwidth and NVMe storage, automated instant setup, a free subdomain, a 100% network uptime guarantee and 24/7 support.
 Also included is the company's attractive looking and easy-to-use control panel.
 Its server instance feature makes it easy to have multiple server setups, while there's up-to-date support for Java and Bedrock editions of Minecraft, and extensive server versions and types.
+At all times, there's good guidance on what will work best for you.

 Read our Shockbyte review